 Try some of these ideas:

 - Use yogurt as a tangy marinade for chicken.
-Add a squeeze of lemon juice to one cup of low-fat plain yogurt, plus 1 teaspoon minced garlic and a tablespoon of curry powder.
+Add a squeeze of lemon juice to one cup of low-fat plain or nonfat Greek yogurt, plus 1 teaspoon minced garlic and a tablespoon of curry powder.
 Stir together and add chicken (breasts and or thighs).
 Marinate in a bowl (or zip-top bag) for up to 24 hours and then cook using your favorite cooking method (grill, roast, etc.).

 - Mix yogurt with shredded cucumber, garlic, and herbs (parsley, dill, fresh oregano, etc.) for an easy and healthy dip.